ClaireGuerin/mesa/README.md

 - `agent_buffer()` yields the agents while letting the user remove and/or add agents during stepping
 - `step()` executes the step of all the agents

+The scheduler has an internal list `agents` of all the agents it is scheduled to activate.

 ##### RandomActivation

 Executes the step of all agents, one at a time, in random order.